koraytugay/koraytugay.github.io/content/draft/jax-rs.md

 Response building provides other functionality such as adding header values in responses, setting the entity tag and last modified date of the representation.

 ### Response Builder Shortcuts and the Location Header
-The `Response.ResponseBuilder` has some shortcuts, here is an example:
+The [Response](https://jax-rs.github.io/apidocs/2.1/javax/ws/rs/core/Response.html) class has some shortcuts, here is an example:

 ```java
 @Path("employee")